uber-web/math.gl/docs/developer-guide/math/view-and-projection.md

 ## About Projection Matrices

-An ortograhic projection matrix essentially just scales your view to show everything within a box.
-As can be seen in the matrix below, it just centers your view between the bounds of the box, and scales your positions so that the box limits fall on -1 and +1 in each direction.
+An ortograhic projection matrix scales your view to show everything within a box.
+As can be seen in the matrix below, it centers your view between the bounds of the box, and scales your positions so that the box limits fall on -1 and +1 in each direction.
 It also does an inversion of the X and Y coordinates.

 <math display="block">
   <mrow>